 Gender Diversity

-WITHOLD votes from the Chair of the Nominating Committee when the company has not disclosed a formal written gender diversity policy.
+WITHOLD votes from the Chair of the Nominating Committee when the company has not disclosed a formal written gender diversity policy if the Chair is of the majority gender.
+REFER if the Chair is not of the majority gender.